Warwolf (Marvel Comics): Cybertek version

-Warwolf was created by Billy Hansen and others at Cybertek Systems Inc. (a cybernetic research division of Roxxon) by placing a wolf's brain in a cyborg body.
-From his imprisonment, Harlan Ryker remotely activates Warwolf and sends it to attack his former superiors, who may testify against him for the creation of Deathlok.
-Warwolf kills Hansen before breaking into an NSA facility and destroying all records pertaining to Ryker's investigation.
-Deathlok subdues the Warwolf and euthanizes it after learning that it is undergoing a system failure and that its organic components will fail in six hours.
+Warwolf was created by Billy Hansen and others at Cybertek Systems Inc., a cybernetic research division of Roxxon, by placing a wolf's brain in a cyborg body.
+While in prison, Roxxon employee Harlan Ryker remotely activates Warwolf and sends it to attack his superiors, who may testify against him for the creation of Deathlok.
+Warwolf kills Billy Hansen before breaking into an NSA facility, where it destroys all records pertaining to Ryker's investigation.
+When Deathlok infiltrates the Danbury prison to confront Harlan Ryker, Warwolf appears and targets Cybertek's account manager John Rozum.
+However, Deathlok saves Rozum and incapacitates Warwolf.
+Deathlok euthanizes Warwolf after learning that it is undergoing a system failure and that its organic components will fail in six hours.

 Vince Marcus

 Vince Marcus is a member of S.H.I.E.L.D.'s Howling Commandos Monster Force.
-He infiltrated the Lords of Lightning cult and led the assault on Stonehenge when Merlin threatened to invade Earth.
+He infiltrated the Lords of Lightning cult and led an attack on Stonehenge when Merlin threatened to invade Earth.

 Martin Reyna

 Martin Reyna is a S.H.I.E.L.D. agent and the head of Area 13's S.T.A.K.E. (short for Special Threat Assessment for Known Extranormalities), a division that deals with supernatural events.
 Reyna also works with Dr. Paul Kraye on secret projects, which he fears will be discovered by Dum Dum Dugan.
 Both decide that they have to get rid of Dugan before he discovers them.
+Reyna later becomes the head of the Howling Commandos.